-It is a surgical procedure which is done to remove any blockage from the blood vessels, which obstructs the flow of blood.
-Your own vein is considered as the preferred graft material for the procedure.
-Heart and legs are considered as the most common sites for the vascular bypass surgery.
-A surgical bypass helps when a patient has peripheral artery disease .
+It is a surgical procedure that removes any blockage from the blood vessels, which obstructs the flow of blood.
+Your vein is considered as the preferred graft material for the process.
+The heart and legs are considered the most common sites for vascular bypass surgery.
+A surgical bypass helps when a patient has peripheral artery disease. .

 Types of bypass

-- Cardiac bypass: It is performed to remove or replaced the blocked arteries in the heart.
+- Cardiac bypass: It is performed to remove or replace the blocked arteries in the heart.

-- Leg bypass: Leg bypass surgery is done for peripheral vascular disease, acute limb ischemia, aneurysms and trauma.
+- Leg bypass surgery is done for peripheral vascular disease, acute limb ischemia, aneurysms, and trauma.

-- Hemodialysis Access: A vascular bypass is created for the hemodialysis to create the access for the circulatory system.
+- Hemodialysis Access: Avascular bypass is created for the hemodialysis to make the access for the circulatory system.

-- Cerebral artery bypass: When cerebral artery obstructs the flow of blood to the brain, then cerebral artery bypass is performed to remove or replace the artery.
+- Cerebral artery bypass: When the cerebral artery obstructs blood flow to the brain, then cerebral artery bypass is performed to remove or replace the artery.

-An incision is created on the patient’s body depending upon the type of vascular bypass surgery The surgeons sew the incision which was created during the procedure The surgery usually takes 1.5 to 6 hours depending upon on the complexity of it Risks associated with the vascular bypass surgery.
+An incision is created on the patient’s body depending on vascular bypass surgery.
+The surgeons sew the incision made during the procedure.
+The surgery usually takes 1.5 to 6 hours, depending upon its complexity—risks associated with the vascular bypass surgery.